 Compliance won’t happen overnight.
 Facilities managers and business owners need to start putting the infrastructure in place now.
 Here are the steps to ensure your office is ready:

-• Talk to Your Waste Contractor: It is your responsibility under the Duty of Care to ensure your waste collector is registered and equipped to handle sWEEE.
-Ask your current provider how they plan to accommodate the 2026 separation rules.
+Talk to Your Waste Contractor: It is your responsibility under the Duty of Care to ensure your waste collector is registered and equipped to handle sWEEE.
+Our certified IT asset disposal services are designed to provide the item-level reporting and environmental proof mandated by the 2026 legislation.

 The April 2026 Workplace Recycling Law is more than just another piece of red tape; it is a vital step toward a sustainable, zero-waste economy.
 By implementing a clear strategy for your small WEEE today, your business can avoid compliance headaches tomorrow while doing its part to keep hazardous batteries and precious metals out of our landfills.